summerwindsky/common-utils/README.md

 # common-utils
-common utils usually used in develop personal collection
+common utils usually used in develop,personal collection,your comments are appreciated :)